ksoh97/LEAR/README.md

 @ARTICLE{9854196,
-  author={Oh, Kwanseok and Yoon, Jee Seok and Suk, Heung-Il}, journal={IEEE Transactions on Pattern Analysis and Machine Intelligence}, title={Learn-Explain-Reinforce: Counterfactual Reasoning and Its Guidance to Reinforce an Alzheimer&#x0027;s Disease Diagnosis Model}, year={2022}, publisher={IEEE}, volume={},
+  author={Oh, Kwanseok and Yoon, Jee Seok and Suk, Heung-Il}, journal={IEEE Transactions on Pattern Analysis and Machine Intelligence}, title={Learn-Explain-Reinforce: Counterfactual Reasoning and Its Guidance to Reinforce an Alzheimer's Disease Diagnosis Model}, year={2022}, publisher={IEEE}, volume={},